5 Best Practices for Battery Energy Storage Systems

 Hot batteries tend to get hotter, and a cluster overheating leads to a thermal runaway effect.
 Proper insulation and safety architecture are necessary when designing and implementing a BESS.

-BESS tends to have HVAC components to regulate the temperature, but depending on your location, those systems can be under heavy strain for long periods.
+BESS tend to have HVAC components to regulate the temperature, but depending on your location, those systems can be under heavy strain for long periods.
 To avoid significant breakdowns, you need eyes on all of the components in your system, along with fully automatic alerts that let you deal with a problem before it blows up.

 How Galooli Provides a Solution for Battery Energy Storage